m5stack/uiflow-micropython/docs/en/m5ui/line.rst

             .. code-block:: python

-                switch_0.set_pos(100, 100)
+                line_0.set_pos(100, 100)

     .. py:method:: set_x(x)

-        Set the x-coordinate of the switch.
+        Set the x-coordinate of the line.

-        :param int x: The x-coordinate of the switch.
+        :param int x: The x-coordinate of the line.

         UiFlow2 Code Block: